 2.3.3.1.1.
-2017 Land Preservation, Parks and Recreation Plan
+2022 Land Preservation, Parks and Recreation Plan

-The County's 2017 Land Preservation Parks and Recreation Plan (LPPRP), currently being updated, performed a Park Equity Analysis to evaluate the degree to which parks and recreation facilities are accessible to populations in underserved areas of the County.
+The County's 2022 Land Preservation, Parks and Recreation Plan (LPPRP), performed a Park Equity Analysis to evaluate the degree to which parks and recreation facilities are accessible to populations in underserved areas of the County.
 The Parole area was identified as an area of high need for future investment in park facilities.